How is your Monday going?

 Keys to Remember

-– I am going to do this for about 15 seconds and if this is your first time doing this stretch, you will end up going light, because it ends up benefiting 95% of people but 5% of people it doesn’t work for and we want to start off gentle as opposed to going aggressively and irritating things.
+– I am going to do this for about 15 seconds and if this is your first time doing this stretch, you will end up going light, because it ends up benefiting 95% of people but for 5% of people it doesn’t work for and we want to start gently as opposed to going aggressively and irritating things.

 How Was It?

-Reply back to me and let me know how the stretch was for your back.
+Reply to me and let me know how the stretch was for your back.

 No one should have to live with pain,